SowdeswariS/Module-6/Operator Overloading (Less Than `<`).md

 ## Result
-Thus the program that demonstrates operator overloading by overloading the less than (<) operator using a custom class is executed successfully
+Thus the program that demonstrates operator overloading by overloading the less than (<) operator using a custom class is executed successfully.